oomek/attractplus/Layouts.md

 -  `selbg_blue` - Get/set blue colour level for selection background.
 Range is `[0...255]`.
 Default value is `255`.
 -  `selbg_alpha` - Get/set alpha level for selection background.
 Range is `[0...255]`.
 Default value is `255`.
 -  `rows` - Get/set the number of listbox rows.
 Default value is `11`.
+-  `row_align` - Get/set the row alignment for the `Selection.Moving` mode.
+Only affects listbox's where `list_size` is less than the number of `rows`.
+   -  `RowAlign.Top` (default) - Aligns options to the top.
+   -  `RowAlign.Middle` - Aligns options to the middle.
+   -  `RowAlign.Bottom` - Aligns options to the bottom.
+   -  `RowAlign.Selection` - Aligns options to keep `sel_row` in-place during list change (with respect to `sel_margin` and `list_size`).
--  `list_size` - Get the size of the list shown by listbox.
-When listbox is assigned as an overlay custom control this property will return the number of options available in the overlay dialog.
+-  `list_size` - Get the size of the list shown by the listbox.
+When the listbox is assigned as an overlay custom control this property will return the number of options available in the overlay dialog.
 This property is updated during `Transition.ShowOverlay`
 -  `char_size` - Get/set the forced character size.
 If this is `<= 0` then Attract-Mode will auto-size based on the value of `height`/`rows`.
 Default value is `-1`.
 -  `glyph_size` - Get the height in pixels of the capital letter.
 -  `char_spacing` - Get/set the spacing factor between letters.
 Default value is `1.0`.